 Therefore automated screening tools can be used that ask children to narrate a series of pictures, where pauses or difficulty with certain tenses or language patterns can indicate known learning difficulties.

-Using screening processes such as these can help provide wide scale and regular testing of students to identify which students need additional or targeted assistance.
+Using screening processes such as these can help provide wide scale and regular testing of students to identify which students need additional or targeted assistance. individual

 The pervasiveness of the internet and digital services in our daily lives will only continue to increase.
 As this occurs it is important to ensure that everyone can benefit from these technological developments.